 The FPH&S committee meets once a term and receives reports on behalf of the main governing body regarding all areas within its remit.
 All decisions made by the committee are reported to the subsequent meeting of the main governing body using the minutes.
-Membership consists of the Chair of FPH&S Committee and up to four other governors plus the Headteacher.
+Membership consists of the Chair of Governors, Vice-Chair of Governors and the Chairs of the other two governor committees plus the Headteacher.
 The School Business Manager attends the meetings to provide information and advice to the governors.